mcuellar98/SDC/README.md

 ## Questions & Answers (Victor)
 #### Features

-- View and add questions and answers using a modal window.
+- View and add questions and answers using a modal window
-- Filter questions using a search bar.
+- Filter questions using a search bar
 - Report or mark questions and answers as helpful with immediate feedback

 <img width="600" alt="Questions" src="https://media.giphy.com/media/NDRANC6Hqg2OkJ2klI/giphy.gif">